-By delivering three orders of magnitude gain in sensitivity over previous far-infrared missions, high angular resolution to overcome spatial confusion in deep surveys, and new spectroscopic capabilities to detect water in planet forming disks and the key tracers of rapidly evolving galaxies and growing black holes in the early Universe, OST fulfills the recommendation of NASA's Astrophysics Roadmap,Enduring Quests, Daring Visions.
+By delivering three orders of magnitude gain in sensitivity over previous far-infrared missions, high angular resolution to overcome spatial confusion in deep surveys, and new spectroscopic capabilities to detect water in planet forming disks and the key tracers of rapidly evolving galaxies and growing black holes in the early Universe, Origins fulfills the recommendation of NASA's Astrophysics Roadmap,Enduring Quests, Daring Visions.

-OST had a large presence at the Winter AAS meeting in Seattle, WA.
+Origins had a large presence at the Winter AAS meeting in Seattle, WA.
 See the full list of talks and posters on our News page.
-We will link in all the presentations soon.
 We also produced a new Origins brochure for the meeting, filled with everything you need to know about our current concept.

 The 9th meeting of the STDT took place on Oct 23, 24, 2018 at the Center for Astrophysics, Harvard University

 We've have an on-line FAQ page!
 Take a look, and submit a question about Origins for us to answer.

 Tracing Galaxy and Black-hole Growth Across Cosmic Time